1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 nihilated.1”
 (Medvedev and Lerner, p.
 47)

-“Among the accomplices of the enemies of the people named in this article were such scientists as the academicians Vavilov, M. M. Zavadovsky, and Konstantinov, who were charged with an inimical attitude toward [[Lysenko]]’s work”  (Medvedev and Lerner, p.
+“Among the accomplices of the enemies of the people named in this article were such scientists as the academicians [[Vavilov]], M. M. Zavadovsky, and Konstantinov, who were charged with an inimical attitude toward [[Lysenko]]’s work”  (Medvedev and Lerner, p.
 53)

 (Medvedev and Lerner, p.
 62) Come back to this dialogue